Jarnomer/libft/README.md

 ## ⚡ Usage

-After building the project `libft.a` is created under `root` directory.
+Building the projet create `libft.a` under the `root` directory and.

 In order to use library functions it must be compiled in company with your `main`.